Baked Ziti - Ziti al Forno

 - 1/2 cup heavy cream

-- 1/2 cup grated parmesan, plus extra for topping
+- 1/2 cup Parmigiano-Reggiano grated.
+Plus extra for topping

-In a medium bowl, combine the ricotta, heavy cream, parmesan and grated mozzarella.
+- In a medium bowl, combine the ricotta, heavy cream, Parmigiano-Reggiano and grated mozzarella.

-Top the ziti with the remaining mozzarella slices and sprinkle with extra parmesan.
+- Top the ziti with the remaining mozzarella slices and sprinkle with extra Parmigiano-Reggiano.

 History Behind Baked Ziti